 The wood is a little less flexible than other options but is forgiving.
 It’s a lighter club, so it offers great contact and easy swinging, making it one of the most forgiving woods in the game.
 It’s angled more forward and lower to help you get that distance up.
 It also has tungsten on the back of the head to give more stability.

 The Mavrik Sub Zero is another great fairway wood for senior golfers.
-This is a bit better on the price than the TaylorMade but it’s also not cheap either.
+This is a bit better price than the TaylorMade option, but it’s also not cheap either.

 This is a club that sells well and for good reason.
 It’s a great club for the mental game of golf and it’s optimized for distance and spin control.
 Golfers will able to get consistent spin and distance with the Mavrik Sub-Zero.